SkylineCommunications/dataminer-docs/connector-help/connector_help/Amazon AWS CloudWatch - Amazon ECS.md

 ### Metrics

-The variousMetrics pages contain all polled metric values.
+The various Metrics pages contain all polled metric values.

 Polling of the appropriate metric can be enabled via the **Config Poll** page button.
 It is not possible to set the Poll parameter to *Enabled* for metric parameters that have the *N/A* value.
 These *N/A* metrics are not present in the provided metrics list for this instance and hence their Poll parameter will remain *Disabled*.